kumahq/kuma-website/src/production/networking/transparent-proxying.md

 ---
-title: Transparent Proxying
+title: Configure transparent proxying
 ---

-In order to automatically intercept traffic from and to a service through a `kuma-dp` data plane proxy instance, Kuma utilizes a transparent proxying using [`iptables`](https://linux.die.net/man/8/iptables).
+In order to automatically intercept traffic from and to a service through a `kuma-dp` data plane proxy instance, {{ site.mesh_product_name }} utilizes a transparent proxying using [`iptables`](https://linux.die.net/man/8/iptables).

 Transparent proxying helps with a smoother rollout of a Service Mesh to a current deployment by preserving existing service naming and as the result - avoid changes to the application code.